pmundkur/CompCert/README-rv32.md

 ## Known issues

 * Floating point is not currently supported.
+There are two issues involved.

-CompCert uses a polymorphic register 'move' operation to move values between registers.
-RV32G has two move operations for floating-point, `fmv.s` and `fmv.d` for single-precision and double-precision respectively; it's not clear how to map the CompCert FP move into these two.
+  CompCert uses a polymorphic register 'move' operation to move values between registers that is not aware of register contents.
+RV32G has two move operations for floating-point, `fmv.s` and `fmv.d` for single-precision and double-precision respectively; it's not clear how to propagate the information needed to pick one of these for the single CompCert FP move.

-* The main missing piece is full support for the RV32G stdarg/vararg calling convention: it currently does not support floating point arguments.
+  The other issue is full support for the RV32G stdarg/vararg calling
+  convention: the current RV32G port does not support floating point arguments.
 The soft-float calling convention is also not yet supported.